HanXHX/my-ansible-playbooks/roles/nginx/README.md

   - use: should we configure SSL?
   - generatekey: should we use an autosign cert?
   - template: according with [https://cipherli.st/](https://cipherli.st/), i can provide "legacy" or "strong" cipher
-- redirect: used to redirect hosts (www to no-www or no-ww to www)...
+- redirect\_server\_name: used to redirect hosts (www to no-www or no-www to www)...
 I redirect to the first element in server\_name
-  - server\_name: array of hosts to redirect to main vhost

 Notes
 -----

 - Available in default repository, Dotdeb and Backports
 - ngx\_pagespeed (nginx-full) is not available in default repository
-- SSL is not ready yet
+- nginx ssl vhost folder MUST have the same name as "name" in nginx\_websites